 Sir Antony Sher is a well-known actor, director, playwright, and author.
 He was born in Cape Town, South Africa, in 1949 to a Lithuanian-Jewish family.
 He moved to London in 1968 to study at the Webber Douglas Academy of Dramatic Art.
 Sher is a cousin to fellow playwright Ronald Harwood and is married to the director Gregory Doran.

-In 1982, Sher joined the Royal Shakespeare Company and in 1984.
-The same year he won the Laurence Olivier Award for playing the lead role in Richard III, as well as the London Critics Circle Theatre Award for Best Actor, and the London Evening Standard Theatre Award.
+In 1982, Sher joined the Royal Shakespeare Company.
+In 1985, he won the Laurence Olivier Award for playing the lead role in Richard III, as well as the London Critics Circle Theatre Award for Best Actor, and the London Evening Standard Theatre Award.
 He played further title roles in major productions such as Stanley (1997) and Macbeth (1999), winning his second Laurence Olivier Award for his performance as Stanley in the play of the same name.

 For his professional successes and dedication to the theatre, Antony Sher was appointed a Knight Commander of the Order of the British Empire (KBE) in 2000.

 —.
 The Giant.
 London: Nick Hern Books, 2007.